 Credly issues these digital badges on behalf of organizations that offer certification exams such as PMI.
 It then provides the recruiters with a way to verify the certification-specific information of potential hires.

 Any PMI certification is a validation of the knowledge and experience you possess to do excel at your job.
 This gives you an edge over other candidates of similar profile that do not have the certification.

-However, your credentials need to be broadcast to the right people on right platforms.
+However, your credentials need to be broadcast to the right people on the right platforms.
 And this digital badge (more if you have other PMI certifications) helps you do just that.

 Recruiters get to see the stringent requirements of the certification, the skills you would have gained during the process, and the standards that the certification meets.
 This is a powerful marketing tool for you!

-Once you get your badge (we’ll talk about how in a sec), you can embed it in your site/blog, include it in your LinkedIn profile, send it to recruiters, and even include in your email as signature!
+Once you get your badge (we’ll talk about how in a sec), you can embed it in your site/blog, include it in your LinkedIn profile, send it to recruiters, and even include it in your email as a signature!

 But it gets even better.

-Now you can access real time job market insights.
+Now you can access real-time job market insights.

-With this you can see which companies are looking for people with PMP certification (and other PMI’s certifications).
+With this, you can see which companies are looking for people with PMP certification (and other PMI’s certifications).